Step Away From The Computer

 Number one is taken care of.

-I do occasionally sit for a few quiet minutes before I start working, but usually only when I’m making time for my fiction.
+I do occasionally sit to meditate for a few quiet minutes before I start working, but usually only when I’m making time for my fiction.

 I’m 50/50 on turning off the internet.
 Since I’ve been working so much on the guide book lately and it’s so research intensive, I do leave my internet on, but I turn my email client off.
 That works pretty well for me.